 - Give everyone a clear mission for this exercise: “You’ll need to come up with the most ridiculous, silly, stupid solution to make the user problem even graver than before.
 Generate the worse possible ideas you can think of and stop at nothing.”

-- Reassure everyone there are no rules, no criteria and no limits to their ideation process, except for the time boundaries.
+- Reassure everyone there are no rules, no criteria, and no limit to their ideation process, except for the time boundaries.
 Check for questions.

-- Remind the team to review the others’ ideas quickly before coming up with their own ideas and also, modify, flip around or remix ideas as they wish.
+- Remind the team to review the others’ ideas quickly before coming up with their own ideas and modify, flip around, or remix ideas.

 - Set the time timer and begin the rounds.

-- Announce the end of each round and ask people to pass their paper to the person on their right.
+- Announce each round's end and ask people to pass their paper to the person on their right.

 - The exercise ends when the person who sketched the first of the eight panels receives their sheet of paper back.